 One huge market that is opening up is the Baby-Boomers who are about to start retiring in large numbers.
-They are also the most health conscious group of people we’ve ever seen.
+They are one of the most health conscious groups of people we’ve ever seen.

 Another opportunity is working with physicians who understand the value of soft tissue therapy treatments for many of their patients' painful afflictions that have been difficult to treat by other means.